 Rabbit food is low in vitamin C supplements and their pellets lack vitamin C.

-Guinea pigs needs a high amount of vitamin C to enhance their immune system and to avoid illness.
+Guinea pigs need extra vitamin C to enhance their immune system and to avoid illness.

 Scurvy is a common disease in guinea pigs that occurs because of vitamin C deficiency.